How to Install Fail2ban with Firewalld on Fedora Linux

 actionunban = /usr/local/bin/mycustomaction unban <ip>

-Once you have created your custom filters and actions, you can apply them in your jail configuration:
+Finally, after creating custom filters and actions, integrate them into your jail configuration:

 [mycustomjail]